cloudfoundry/cf-mysql-release/docs/proxy.md

 At any given time, Switchboard will only route to one active node.
 That node will continue to be the only active node until it becomes unhealthy.

 If multiple Switchboard proxies are used in parallel (ex: behind a load-balancer) there is no guarantee that the proxies will choose the same active node.
-There is a small probability that multiple proxy instances will route connections to different nodes and violate the desired invariant that all connections are routed to the same MariaDB node.
-This is a known issue, and we are currently exploring methods to circumvent it.
-If this is a problem and using a single proxy node is unacceptable, a failover mechanism could be used instead to establish high availibility (provided the failover itself was highly available).
+There is a small probability that multiple proxy instances will route connections to different nodes, which can cause race conditions on writes, leading to desycnhronized states and lost data.
+This is a known issue, with exploration of mitigation options on the roadmap.
+To completely avoid this problem, use a single proxy instance or an external failover system to switch between multiple switchboard instances.

 ## Node Health